suPer8Hu/blog/content/posts/deployment.md

 ```
 drwxr-xr-x  2 changlinhu  staff  64 Jan  6 00:11 data
 ```
-the very first character "d" which stands for directory means data is not a file but a directory, and 'rwx' means read, write and excutable. "-" used to separate the different user groups, so the first group before the dash is the owner, which following the group and all users.
+the very first character "d" which stands for directory means data is not a file but a directory, and 'rwx' means read, write and excutable. "-" used to separate the different user groups, so the first group before the dash is the user, which following the group and everybody.
 64 is the size of the directory, you can also use ```ls -lh``` to represent, where h stands for human-readable.
 ```
 drwxr-xr-x  2 changlinhu  staff    64B Jan  6 00:11 data
 ```